Hybrid-Open Source NTD Discovery

 • Share molecular models (pharmacophore models, homology models, etc)

 • Provide opportunities for sharing compounds and information across pathogens.
-For example – are the inhibitors that are effective against malaria also effective against leishmania?
+For example – are the inhibitors that are effective against malaria also effective against Leishmania?

 What’s in it for me?
 Why would I share my data?
 I believe that most people who work in NTD drug discovery do so because they truly are looking to cure these diseases of the poor.
 Sharing goals, data, and strategies can only help accelerate the process, and help ensure that efforts are not wasted.
 There are some other, more concrete incentives: